Top 9 AI Consulting Firms in Malaysia (2026 Ranking) | Best AI Consultancy in Kuala Lumpur

 The Mid-Market Gap: Why This Segment Is Underserved

 The structural economics of professional services create a mid-market gap that is not unique to Malaysia but is particularly acute here.
-Big Four firms have minimum engagement thresholds that push their effective day rates above RM3,000 per consultant, making a six-month AI strategy engagement cost RM2 million or more before any implementation begins.
+Big Four firms have minimum engagement thresholds that push their effective day rates above RM3,000 per consultant in 2026, making a six-month AI strategy engagement cost RM2 million or more before any implementation begins.
 Boutique firms lack the delivery breadth to manage enterprise-grade data pipelines, cloud infrastructure, and change management simultaneously.
 Malaysian enterprises in the RM5M to RM100M revenue bracket — which represent the majority of private sector employers in the country — are left choosing between an overpriced generalist and an underspecced specialist.